vkakerbeck/tbp.monty/docs/future-work/learning-module-improvements/dynamic-adjustment-of-hypothesis-space-size.md

 There are several important limitations in the current `DefaultHypothesesUpdater` design:

 - **Fixed hypothesis space for the full episode.**
-A fixed hypothesis space implies a supervised notion of episode start and end.
+A fixed hypothesis space implies a supervised notion of an episode's start and end.
 Monty initializes hypotheses at the beginning and deletes them at the end, which prevents true continuous inference.
 Ideally, Monty should operate without the concept of episodes, able to explore, move across objects, switch contexts, and update its hypotheses in an online unsupervised manner.